 What happens next

 Your recording enters the Processing Queue.
-MuniMins transcribes the audio, identifies speakers using voice identification, extracts motions and votes, and then generates formal minutes in a two-stage AI pipeline.
+MuniMins transcribes the audio, identifies speakers using voice identification, extracts motions and votes and authors the minutes.

 While you wait, you can: